Nearly 100 killed in ambulance blast in Afghan capital Kabul

 Saturday is a working day in Afghanistan and the streets were full when the blast went off at around lunchtime in a busy part of the city close to shops and markets and near a number of foreign embassies and government buildings.

-Mirwais Yasini, a member of parliament who was nearby when the explosion occurred, said an ambulance approached the checkpoint and blew up.
-The target was apparently an interior ministry building but the victims were mainly people who happened to be in the street.
+Mirwais Yasini, a member of parliament who was near the blast, said an ambulance approached the checkpoint and blew up, having passed through another checkpoint further down the road.

+The target was apparently an Interior Ministry building but the victims were mainly people who happened to be in the street.

-Buildings hundreds of metres away were shaken by the force of the blast, which left torn bodies strewn on the street amid piles of rubble, debris and wrecked cars.
+Buildings hundreds of metres (yards) away were shaken by the force of the blast, which left torn bodies strewn on the street amid piles of rubble, debris and wrecked cars.

+“Today’s attack is nothing short of an atrocity,” Tadamichi Yamamoto, head of the United Nations Assistance Mission in Afghanistan, said in a statement, adding that those behind it must be brought to justice.

-The casualty toll is the worst since 150 people were killed in a truck bomb explosion last May near the German embassy, an attack that prompted a major reinforcement of security aimed at preventing similar vehicle-borne attacks.
+The casualty toll is the worst since 150 people were killed in a huge truck bomb explosion last May near the German embassy.
+That attack prompted a major reinforcement of security aimed at preventing similar vehicle-borne assaults.

+Security officials said further attacks were likely and security was tightened around potential targets in the city.

-With much of central Kabul now a heavily fortified zone of high concrete blast walls and police checkpoints, there were angry questions about how the bomber had been able to get through and set off the blast.
+But with much of central Kabul already a heavily fortified zone of high concrete blast walls and police checkpoints, there were angry questions about how the bomber got through.

 “Officials must be held responsible,” said former deputy Interior Minister Mohammad Ayub Salangi.

-People helped walking-wounded away as ambulances with sirens wailing inched their way through the traffic-clogged streets of the city centre.
+People helped walking-wounded away as ambulances with sirens wailed through the traffic-clogged streets of the city centre.

 “I was sitting in the office when the explosion went off,” said Alam, an office worker whose head was badly cut in the blast.
+“All the windows shattered, the building collapsed and everything came down.”

-The Swedish and Dutch embassies as well as the European Union mission and an Indian consular office are also nearby but there were no reports that any of their staff had been hurt in the attack.
+The Swedish and Dutch embassies as well as the European Union mission and an Indian consular office are also nearby but there were no reports that any staff were hurt.

-Additional reporting by Yeganeh Torbati in WASHINGTON; Writing by James Mackenzie; Editing by Robert Birsel and Jeremy Gaunt
+Additional reporting by Yeganeh Torbati and Idrees Ali in Washington; Writing by James Mackenzie; Editing by Jeremy Gaunt, Edmund Blair and Susan Thomas